markhyams/peaklist-app/README.md

 Built using Sinatra and Bootstrap for styling.
 Inspired by [Lists of John](http://www.listsofjohn.com) and [Peakbagger](http://www.peakbagger.com).

 Deployed on Heroku at http://marktrumpet-peaklist.herokuapp.com.
-Peak List uses `yaml` files for tracking data, and because of Heroku's ephemeral file system, any data added or changed is not saved long-term.
-The data may persist for up to 24 hours.
+Peak List uses a postgreSQL database for tracking data.
 Have fun playing around!

 #### Features:
 - Sign Up, passwords hashed using [BCrypt](https://github.com/codahale/bcrypt-ruby).